Timinator2000/techio-algo-x/19 - 2025 and beyond/11 - connect the colours.md

 1. How do I calculate something that big?

-2. How do I prove to my friends that my calculation is accurate!
+2. How do I prove to my friends my calculation is accurate!

 # h/t Depeche Mode